Cenora6/Furry-Game/README.md

 # Furry-Game
-Help the kitty eat all the cupcakes! (use arrow keys) :)
+Help the kitty eat all the cupcakes! :)
+> use the arrow keys

 ![](images/preview.png)